roux-ohdsi/ohdsilab/docs/articles/13-Stategus.md

-# Designing a network analysis using Strategus
+# OMOP - Designing a network analysis using Strategus

 Certain studies may require data elements not included in OHDSI Lab datasets.
 In these scenarios, you may want to run an OHDSI network